-ABB's fiber-optic-based multichannel process FTIR analyzer is ideally suited for this type of application.
+The use of a fiber-optic-based process FTIR analyzer is ideally suited for this type of application.
 It allows a remote field-based acid-area sample flow cell and associated safety and sample conditioning system to be physically separate from the analyzer optics station (which is normally located in a control room or similar safe area).
 This arrangement is essential when dealing with the online analysis of an exceptionally hazardous process stream such as HF acid.